UE and VR Development Technical Notes

 FString LevelOptionString=OurGameMode->OptionsString;

 Note: After switching levels, objects created in the original level will be destroyed.
-To solve this, use the GameMode’s GetSeamlessTravelActorList to preserve specified Actors during level transitions.
+To retain specified Actors during level switch, use the GameMode’s GetSeamlessTravelActorList.

-Converting 3D Positions in Game Scene to Screen Positions
+Converting 3D Positions in Game Scenes to Screen Positions

-First, install the LowEntry-ExtendedStandardLibrary plugin.
-You can use the ULowEntryExtendedStandardLibrary::SetMousePosition function to set the mouse cursor’s relative position within the viewport.
-The viewport size can be obtained via UWidgetLayoutLibrary::GetViewportSize.
+First, install the LowEntry-ExtendedStandardLibrary plugin, which provides the ULowEntryExtendedStandardLibrary::SetMousePosition function to set the mouse cursor’s relative position in the viewport.
+The viewport size can be obtained using UWidgetLayoutLibrary::GetViewportSize.

-Mouse Focus is Not in the Window After Starting the Game in UE
+Mouse Focus Not in Window After Starting Game in UE

-You can use SetInputModeGameAndUI to set the mouse focus within the window, and set InMourseLockMode to LockAlways.
-Using this action when starting the game will ensure the mouse focus is within the game window from the start, avoiding the need to click once on the game window to interact with UI.
+You can use SetInputModeGameAndUI to set the mouse focus within the window, with InMourseLockMode set to LockAlways.
+By using this operation when starting the game, the mouse focus will be within the game window, thus avoiding the need to click the game window before clicking UI elements.

 Determining if a Particle Effect is Looping

-If an Emitter from a UParticleSystem has Emitter Loops set to 0, it indicates a looping effect:
+If an UParticleSystem‘s Emitter has its Required Emitter Loops set to 0, it is a looping effect:

-UE provides a method to determine if a particle effect is looping:
+UE provides a method to check if a particle effect is looping:

 1